RogueRocketeer/RocketPy/docs/user/environment/0-setup/elevation.rst

 Elevation
 =========

-The elevation of the launch site of a rocket is particularly important for determining its interaction with the atmosphere and Earth's gravitational field.
+The elevation of the launch site is particularly important for determining the rocket's interaction with the atmosphere and Earth's gravitational field.

 Known elevation
 -------------------------------